agude/agude.github.io/_drafts/2019-05-13-data_science_salaries_by_gender.md

 ---
 layout: post
-title: "Data Science Salaries: Men Vs. Women"
+title: "The Gender Pay Gap in Data Science Salaries"
 description: >
   How do data scientists salaries for women compare to men?
 This month we explore pay by gender and location.